Your new easyJet retirement savings scheme

 You can find out more about ARC (PDF)(Opens new window)(Opens new window) in the Key Features Document.

-If you’re already a member of the current pension scheme and are moving over to the new scheme on 1 October your existing contribution, both what you pay as well what easyJet pay into your plan, will remain the same unless you tell us you want to change this.
+If you’re already a member of the current pension scheme and moved over to the new scheme on 1 October 2017 your existing contribution, both what you pay as well what easyJet pay into your plan, will remain the same unless you tell us you want to change this.

 If you’re joining the scheme for the first time the contributions that you and easyJet pay into your retirement savings each month will depend on your employment contract.